bx-sh/specs.sh/README.md

 - Each individual test file provided to `spec` is sourced in a separate process
 - Each test case within the file is run in a subshell and its STDOUT/STDERR recorded and exit code checked
 - `setupFixture` and `teardownFixture` _do not_ run in a subshell, they run in the main process of the given test file
+- Each test (including the test function, setup, and teardown functions) has access to the following variables:
+  - `SPEC_FUNCTION` - name of the test function currently being run
+  - `SPEC_NAME` - display name of current test (from getTestDisplayName)
+  - `SPEC_FILE` - path of current file being run
+  - `SPEC_DIR` - path of current working directory